 According to marketing analysis data, a sale is made or lost within the first 3-4 seconds of a television commercial, and 75% of the buying decision is made at the headline of a print ad.

-As a business owner, you need to understand the importance of marketing.
+As a private practice owner, you need to understand the importance of marketing.
 As you develop your marketing strategy, you need to know two important facts: knowing and understanding who your customers are, and knowing what their expectations are.
-We have two distinctly different customers in the PT world: referral sources and patients.
+We have two distinctly different customers in the physical therapy world: referral sources and patients.

 So as you develop this strategy, ask yourself these two marketing questions: